 Kitchen / diner.
 A well-equipped spacious kitchen includes electric hob & oven, extractor, washing machine, fridge/freezer, toaster, pans, crockery, iron & ironing board, water cooler, modern dining table & leather back chairs.

-Spacious lounge, bright & airy with modern leather sofa, large LCD TV, SKY box, iPod docking station, feature fire place, air conditioning / heating, ceiling fans.
+Spacious lounge, bright & airy with modern leather sofa, large LCD TV, iPod docking station, feature fire place, air conditioning / heating, ceiling fans.
 Patio doors lead onto a private terrace, with Barbeque, sunbeds and dining furniture.

 |Further details outdoors|